sylvainpolletvillard/ObjectModel/README.md

 Automatic minifying/concatenating/testing process is done with [Grunt]

-After cloning or forking this project, use `yarn` or `npm install` to install development dependencies.
-To build the library, use `grunt dist` and to run the QUnit tests, use `grunt test`.
+After cloning or forking this project, use `npm install` to install development dependencies.
+To build the library, use `npm run build` and to run the QUnit tests, use `npm test`.

 *Bug reports and pull requests are welcome.*